-- Train staff on workplace policies and procedures: - Initial changes/expectations communicated to staff prior to first day of return to work. - Review of Communicable Disease Plan prior to Sept.
-17th, 2021 to see if any changes need to occur - Administration will field questions and concerns about the Communicable Disease Plan and adjust if needed - Changes/adjustments to Communicable Disease Plan will be updated accordingly and communicated to all stakeholders. - Communicable Disease Plan is posted to school website. - All workers received information about staying home when sick - All staff are required to complete daily health check to assess for symptoms of communicable disease. - Signs have been posted to restrict entrance of people to the building if showing symptoms -Symptoms poster - Administration will monitor safety measures in the school. - Daily communication with staff - Administration will send staff regular emails regarding updates to policies, procedures, ministry documents or developments from Vancouver Coastal Health - Records will be kept of inspections, cleaning schedules, health reports, etc.
+- Train staff on workplace policies and procedures: - Initial changes/expectations communicated to staff prior to first day of return to work. - Administration will field questions and concerns about the Communicable Disease Plan and adjust if needed - Changes/adjustments to the Communicable Disease Plan will be updated accordingly and communicated to all stakeholders. - Communicable Disease Plan is posted to the school website. - All workers received information about staying home when sick - All staff are required to complete a daily health check to assess for symptoms of communicable disease. - Signs have been posted to restrict entrance of people to the building if showing symptoms Symptoms poster - Administration will monitor safety measures in the school. - Daily communication with staff - Administration will send staff regular emails regarding updates to policies, procedures, ministry documents or developments from Vancouver Coastal Health - Records will be kept of inspections, cleaning schedules, health reports, etc.